 G = Grønfjord, B = Barentsburg, C = Colesbukta/Colesdalen, Gr = Grumantbyen

 General: Southern coast of the Isfjord with an active and several abandoned Russian coal mining settlements.
-The future may see a new Russian coal mine in the Colesdalen, which is one of the richest tundra areas of Svalbard.
-Barenburg is still an active Russian mining settlement and one of the most popular (or, to be more precise, one of the most frequently visited) tourist destinations in Svalbard.
+Barentsburg is still an active Russian mining settlement and one of the most popular tourist destinations in Svalbard.
 It is a daytrip both in the summer by boat and in the winter with snowscooters.

 The area has rich tundra and good hiking opportunities.